delphix/dcs-for-azure-templates/dcsazure_Azure_Postgres_to_Azure_Postgres_discovery_pl/README.md

 ### Variables

-If you have configured your database using the metadata store scripts, these variables will not need editing.
+If you have configured your metadata database using the metadata store scripts, these variables will not need editing.
 If you have customized your metadata store, then these variables may need editing.

 * `METADATA_SCHEMA` - This is the schema to be used for in the hosted metadata database for storing metadata